erinheim/Flights/README.md

 ## Setup
 - Requires Xcode 16 and iOS 17+ simulators.
+- Add an AviationStack API key via `Config.local.xcconfig` (git-ignored).
+Example:
+  `AVIATIONSTACK_API_KEY = <your_key>`
-- Add an AviationStack API key to `Flights/Info.plist` with key `AVIATIONSTACK_API_KEY`.
-(The app automatically falls back to mock data if no key is present.)
+- A sample `Config.example.xcconfig` is provided; the target already includes it and will pick up `Config.local.xcconfig` if present.
+The app falls back to mock data if no key is present.
 - Optional: create a `.xcconfig` (git-ignored) to hold secrets and reference it from the target’s build settings instead of committing keys.

 ## Run & Test